wp-plugins/flyzoo/readme.txt

 = Is that a free live chat? =

-Currently we don't offer free live chat plans, anyway our subscriptions are VERY affordable!
+Currently we don't offer free live chat plans, but our subscriptions are VERY affordable!

-With Flyzoo you can get the best live chat features starting **as low as $2.9/month** with 14 day free trial (no credit card required).
+Get the best live chat features starting **as low as $2.9/month** with 14 day free trial (no credit card required).
-You can cancel, upgrade or downgrade your chat subscription at any time.
+Cancel, upgrade or downgrade your chat subscription at any time.

 All plans are discounted up to 33% for yearly subscriptions!